Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/ooze/gelatinous-cube.md

 NoteIcon: monster
 BestiaryType: ooze
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 242, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Gelatinous Cube](2-Mechanics/CLI/bestiary/ooze/gelatinous-cube.md)
 *Source: Monster Manual p.
 242, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight.
 Available in the SRD.*